USBGuard/usbguard/doc/usbguard-rules.conf.5.md

 and *port-id* is a platform specific USB port identification.
 On Linux it's in the form "b-n" where *b* and *n* are unsigned integers (e.g. "1-2", "2-4", ...).

-The *interface-type* represents a USB interface and should be formated as three 8-bit numbers in hexadecimal base delimited by a colon character, i.e. *cc:ss:pp*.
+The *interface-type* represents a USB interface and should be formatted as three 8-bit numbers in hexadecimal base delimited by a colon character, i.e. *cc:ss:pp*.
 The numbers represent the interface class (*cc*), subclass (*ss*) and protocol (*pp*) as assigned by the [USB-IF](http://www.usb.org/about).
 See the [list of assigned classes, subclasses and protocols](http://www.usb.org/developers/defined_class).
 Instead of the subclass and protocol number, you may write an asterisk character (`*`) to match all subclasses or protocols.
 Matching a specific class and a specific protocol is not allowed, i.e. if you use an asterisk as the subclass number, you have to use an asterisk for the protocol too.

 ## Conditions